Ambulance waiting outside the tunnel entrance (Photo: Reuters).

 Kirti Panwar, a local official, is optimistic that the workers will soon be reunited with their families.
 "We are in the final stages," he said.

-Mahi Shah, the brother-in-law of a trapped worker, said rescuers had entered the tunnel.
+Mahi Shah, the brother-in-law of one trapped worker, said rescuers had entered the tunnel.
 "Forty-one ambulances were waiting when people were brought out.
 We were told that everyone would be rescued in about an hour," he said.

-Rescuers had to mobilize heavy machinery and apply different methods to rescue the workers as quickly as possible.
+Rescuers had to mobilize heavy machinery and apply different methods to rescue the group of workers as quickly as possible.
 Yesterday, November 27, when the rescue team was only a few meters away from the workers' location, the drilling machine suddenly broke down, forcing them to dig by hand at times.

 Source